Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 Note:
 - Consider this example >>
 - We would have to make decisions at compile time about run time properties.
-- I see 2 possible solutions if you *really* want move only delegates.
+- I see 2 possible solutions if you *really* want, move only delegates.
 - You could either make a move only delegate, or have a throwing copy. >>
 ---
 ```cpp